davidosomething/vopen/README.md

 ### 2015-05-08

-- ADDED - `--servername` flag will override servername correctly.
+- ADDED - `--servername` flag will properly override servername.

 ### 2015-05-05

-- FIXED - Server is not used when `--nofork` arg is provided.
+- FIXED - Server is not used when `--nofork` arg is present.

 ### 2015-05-03

 - published

-Copyright (c) 2015 David O'Trakoun <me@davidosomething.com>

 [neovim-remote]: https://github.com/mhinz/neovim-remote